slaxman/Nxt2Wallet/README.md

     Specifies the Nxt2 node host name and defaults to 'localhost'

   - apiport=port
 	Specifies the API port of the Nxt2 node and defaults to 27876.
+Use 26876 for testnet.

   - useSSL=boolean
     Specify 'true' to use HTTPS or 'false' to use HTTP to connect to the NRS node.
 The default is 'true'.
 HTTP is always used when connected to 'localhost'.